 The spleen, like the appendix, carries a general reputation as a useless organ, but it is anything but useless.
 This important organ actually supports the body’s immune system and helps purify blood.
 However, the spleen can become damaged or diseased.
 If non-surgical treatment is not successful, the spleen will have to be removed through splenectomy.
 Before surgery, one of our general surgeons will work with your doctor to determine if spleen surgery is right for you.

 Our vascular and endovascular surgeons at The Surgical Clinic have years of specialized experience diagnosing and treating vein disease and related conditions.
-The most common procedures our surgeons perform include:

 - Carotid artery surgery